adharshvenkat/loan-defaults-prediction/README.md

 About the data <a name="2"></a>
 ------------

-The dataset has been taken from Kaggle, titled [Loan Default Dataset] (https://www.kaggle.com/datasets/yasserh/loan-default-dataset).
+The dataset has been taken from Kaggle, titled [Loan Default Dataset](https://www.kaggle.com/datasets/yasserh/loan-default-dataset).
 It consists of past data on loan borrowers and contains a lot of features such as borrower's income, gender, loan purpose, rate of interest, term, etc.

 Project Organization <a name="3"></a>